Colaic/CSS566_Winter2020/API/README.md

 Using the following command, you can run the test.py file and the process will be generated automatically: docker-compose run web python3 manage.py test

+In the db_config.env file, the last line is intentionally left as SECRET_KEY=fake.
+Please change the "fake" to be a 64-bit string of characters to make it work.
+Since it is local, you can change it to anything you want to, as long as it is a 64 bit string.